Thomvis/thomvis.github.io/_drafts/async-swift.md

 title: "Asynchronous values as first-class citizens in Swift"
 ---

-Wouldn't it be great if Swift made it easier to do some common tasks in modern app development?
+Wouldn't it be great if Swift made some common tasks in modern app development easier?
 Things like networking and other asynchronous operations, user interface and interaction definitions and working with JSON.
-Swift didn't necesarily make these things easier, compared to Objective-C.
+Swift hasn't necesarily made these things easier, compared to Objective-C.

 Luckily, Swift is powerful enough to allow third-party developers to create frameworks that make the aforementioned tasks easier in a way that integrates nicely with the language and the standard library.
 Some examples: [Carthography](https://github.com/robb/Cartography), [Few](https://github.com/joshaber/Few.swift), [Argo](https://github.com/thoughtbot/Argo) and [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).

 In this post, I'll take a look at asynchronous operations.
 I specifically like a particular approach towards this: Futures.
-I like them so much that I've writtin my own implementation ([BrightFutures](https://github.com/BrightFutures)) and recently gave a [talk](http://www.thomasvisser.me/2015/11/08/swiftsummit-execution-context/) on the subject at SwiftSummit.
-At that conference, I was also on a panel that discussed the impending open sourcing of Swift.
-This post combines these two ideas into a story that begins with how  third party libraries improve asynchronous programming and what more can they do without changes in the language.
-The second part of the post is how I imagine built-in support for asynchronous values could look like.
+I like them so much that I've written my own implementation ([BrightFutures](https://github.com/BrightFutures)) and recently gave a [talk](http://www.thomasvisser.me/2015/11/08/swiftsummit-execution-context/) on the subject at SwiftSummit.
+At the conference, I was also on a panel that discussed the impending open sourcing of Swift.
+This post combines those two topics into a story that begins with how  third party libraries are already improving asynchronous programming and what more can they do without needing changes in the language.
+The second part of the post is on how I imagine built-in support for asynchronous values using Futures could look like.

 # A Third-party Future

 I'm going to assume a basic understanding of what Futures are, but I'll provide the following short explanation, courtesy of the [Scala documentation](http://docs.scala-lang.org/overviews/core/futures.html):

-> Futures provide a way to reason about performing many operations in parallel– in an efficient and non-blocking way.
-A Future is a placeholder object for a value that may not yet exist.
+> A Future is a placeholder object for a value that may not yet exist.
 Generally, the value of the Future is supplied concurrently and can subsequently be used.
 Composing concurrent tasks in this way tends to result in faster, asynchronous, non-blocking parallel code.

 Consider the following example: